boniolp/boniolp/README.md

 -  Unsupervised and supervised anomaly detection methods for large time series.
 -  Machine learning for time series analytics.

+You may find more info on [my personal website](https://boniolp.github.io/)

 <!--
 **boniolp/boniolp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.